Bergholz Community: History

-In 1995, a new Amish settlement was founded in Bergholz, Ohio, on the initiative of Sam Mullet, who wanted to create a settlement more conservative than the very conservative Amish settlement he was residing at the time.
+In 1995, a new Amish settlement was founded in Bergholz, Ohio, on the initiative of Sam Mullet, who wanted to create a settlement more conservative than the very conservative Amish settlement he was residing in at the time.
 In 1997, Mullet was ordained minister for the new settlement and in 2001, he was ordained bishop in an unusual form.
 Amish tradition requires that at least three bishops take part in the ordination ceremony of a new bishop, but in Mullet's case, there was only one other bishop present.
 In early 2006, Mullet excommunicated the deacon of the community and soon after, nine families (more than a third of the Bergholz Amish population) left the settlement.
 These families were subsequently excommunicated by Mullet.
 This excommunication meant that the families were no longer allowed to join other conservative settlements as many conservative affiliations of the Amish practice "strict shunning" (German: strenge Meidung), which requires that the person who is excommunicated must return to their former bishop and confess their sins to be able to join another strict shunning community.
 As such, many of the families that were driven out by Mullet felt that the ban was not just.

 At a June 2006 meeting in Pennsylvania, many Amish bishops also expressed that they felt that the ban of so many families from Bergholz should not be applied according to tradition.
 A committee of five bishops was formed to examine the case and look for a solution, but no agreement could be found with Mullet.
 A second impartial committee of seven bishops was also unsuccessful.
 In the end, three hundred Amish ministers at a September 2006 meeting in Ulysses, Pennsylvania, decided that, in the case of Sam Mullet, the traditional rule could not be applied and the excommunicated members were free to join other "strict shunning" Amish groups.

 Beard cutting attacks

 There were altogether five beard cutting attacks committed by members of the Bergholz Community.
-The first took place on September 6, 2011 and the last on November 9, 2011.
+The first took place on September 6, 2011, and the last on November 9, 2011.
 The victims were mostly Amish relatives of the people from Bergholz, who had either left the Bergholz community or openly opposed it.
-Raymond Hershberger, a bishop who not related to the Bergholz Community but opposed them, was also victim of a beard cutting attack.
+Raymond Hershberger, a bishop who was not related to the Bergholz Community but opposed them, was also victim of a beard cutting attack.